zuykn/TA-vscode_audit/README.md

 | `is_active` | `true` if VS Code running and window open |
 | `storage_file_path` | Path to storage.json source |

+> **Note – Remote username resolution**: For recent SSH sessions, `user` is resolved from the `User` directive in SSH config; historical sessions report `unknown` to avoid assumptions.
+Container sessions always report `unknown` as Docker doesn't expose this context.

 ## Support

 Need help, want a custom version, or have a feature request?
 Contact us—​we're happy to help!